 2005: 32 teams/Tournament Champions Jessie Starr (Stockton)

 Volunteers are always needed.
 We need help securing sponsors, being a court monitor, helping advertise the tournament, cleaning up after the tournament, and checking teams in.
-If you are interested in any of these volunteer positions please contact tournament director Andy Jordan at email@example.com
+If you are interested in any of these volunteer positions please contact tournament director Andrew Jordan at firstname.lastname@example.org

 FREQUENTLY ASKED QUESTIONS